knowledgecode/WebSocket-for-Android/README.md

 ```shell
 $ phonegap plugin add https://github.com/knowledgecode/WebSocket-for-Android.git
 ```
-This plugin is for Android only.
-However, when you install this via the CLI, this is also installed all other platforms.
-It's a feature.
+This plugin is for Android.
+However if install this via the CLI, it also affects all other platforms.
+This is a specification.
-In fact, the CLI writes only an installation history in those platforms.
+In fact, it writes only an installation history in those platforms.
 (There are no tangible ill effects.)
-If you mind that thing, recommended to use Cordova Plugman that can specify an installation platform.
+If you mind this thing, recommended to use Cordova Plugman that can specify an installation platform.
 Execute this on a project root:
 ```shell
 $ plugman install --platform android --project platforms/android --plugin https://github.com/knowledgecode/WebSocket-for-Android.git --plugins_dir plugins
 ```